List of U.S. states by Amish population: Statistics of states

 The data for 1992 are from "Amish Studies - The Young Center".

 The data for 2000 are from a book published in 2001 (Donald Kraybill, The Riddle of Amish Culture) and from "Amish Studies – The Young Center".

 The data for 2010 are from "Amish Studies - The Young Center".
 The 2010 census of Amish population was published in 2012, compiled by Elizabeth Cooksey, professor of sociology, and Cory Anderson, a graduate student in rural sociology, both at The Ohio State University.
 It was commissioned by the Association of Statisticians of American Religious Bodies for the 2010 U.S. Religion Census (published in 2012).

-The data for 2022 comes from "Amish Studies – The Young Center".

-The percentage of the state's population is from a 2021 estimate.